Electronics & Robotics

 This program employs principles of mechanical engineering, electrical engineering, and computer science while students design and assemble robotic vehicles and machines.
 Students will write computer code to operate their creations.
 These creations must pass challenges, react to sound, retrieve objects, or complete a similar assigned task.
 Norman Wittels, who teaches at the prestigious Dexter Southfield School, holds a BS, SM, EE, and PhD from MIT.

 Apply now!
 Want a reminder?
 Join the mailing list.

 This is a competitive admissions summer research program designed for teens.

 Dr. Norman Wittels

-Norman received his PhD, Masters of Science, & Bachelors of Science degrees from MIT.
-He is currently an Engineering and Science teacher at Dexter Southfield School.
-Previously, he was a Science teacher at Brookline High School.
+Dr. Wittels received his PhD, Masters of Science, & Bachelors of Science degrees from MIT.
+He is the Director of STEM Initiatives at Dexter Southfield High School, one of the most prestigious private high schools in Massachusetts.

 “I liked the program because it opened the door to robotics, an intimidating field.
 The class/teachers were very flexible, and we had a lot of freedom to take our projects in new directions.
 I liked how the first week was an introduction to how things worked, the second was using the resources for a more structured goal, and the third was to apply what we learned.”

 “The program was very hands-on and engaging.
 Dr. Norman was always there to help us when we needed it.
 We were encouraged to try things on our own and allowed to explore.
 I liked how we were given space to figure out our robots but still were offered help.”